LuxArcana/RockPaperScisorsMultiplayer/docs/readme.md

 TODO: player move timeout.
     allow contest creator to set the maximum time to wait for a player move when this time is exceeded, the host service will set the move to none for any players that have not yet made a move

+TODO:
+    refactor RockPaperScisorsConsoleUI.PlayContest
+    this method is to long